Wonders of Southeast Asia

 Day 2: Jungle Raft Hotel

 Hop in a water taxi to the Royal Palace.
-A local guide will take us round the majestic complex, before a boat tour of the khlongs.
-Next up - sleepy Kanchanaburi, where we'll sail down the River Kwai to our jungle raft hotel!
+A local guide will take us round the complex, before a boat tour of the khlongs.
+Next up - the River Kwai, where we'll visit the famous bridge and get a dose of history at a local museum and cemetery.
+We'll spend tonight on the river in a jungle raft hotel!

-Enjoy a morning swim in the emerald-green pools of Erawan Falls before heading to historic Ayutthaya.
-Explore the city by bike with a guided tour of its ornate temples, and grand palaces, before snuggling down in your cosy cabin on the overnight train to Chiang Mai.
+Head to the emerald-green pools of Erawan Falls before travelling to historic Ayutthaya.
+Explore the city by bike with a guided tour of its ornate temples, and grand palaces.
+Then snuggle down in your cosy cabin on the overnight train to Chiang Mai.

 Enjoy a day at your own pace in the capital of North Thailand.
-Tantalise your tastebuds with some street stall mu ping (pork skewers), treat yourself to a Thai massage, or work up a sweat with a Muay Thai class.
-Tonight, join our optional after dark Vespa tour for a different perspective on the city.
+Tantalise your tastebuds with some street stall mu ping (pork skewers), treat yourself to a Thai massage, join a Thai cooking class, or work up a sweat with a Muay Thai class.

 Day 7: Local Boat to Pakbeng